 Warnings of fraud, possible lawsuit after financial institution says members' info leaked

 The data breach at Desjardins Group is thought to be one of the largest ever among Canadian financial institutions, affecting roughly 2.7 million people and 173,000 businesses.

 Now, in its aftermath, there's a warning about fraudulent emails and a class-action lawsuit is in the works.

 Here's a breakdown of what went wrong and what's happening now.

-Officials at Desjardins revealed Thursday an employee improperly collected information about customers and shared it with a third party outside the financial institution, which is the largest federation of credit unions in North America, with outlets across Quebec and Ontario.
+Officials at Desjardins Group revealed June 20 that an employee improperly collected information about customers and shared it with a third party outside the financial institution, which is the largest federation of credit unions in North America, with outlets across Quebec and Ontario.

-The leaked information includes names, addresses, birth dates, social insurance numbers, email addresses and information about transaction habits.
+The leaked information includes names, addresses, birth dates, social insurance numbers (SINs), email addresses and information about transaction habits.
 Passwords, security questions and personal identification numbers weren't compromised, according to Desjardins.

 The employee, a man who has not been publicly identified, was fired.
 He was arrested by Laval police but has not been charged.

 What are the risks?

 Desjardins said it has not seen a spike in fraud cases since the breach.